-No, operators must be also in the possession of a licence only issued by Malta Competition and Consumer Affairs Authority.
+No, operators must be also in the possession of an F-gas card only issued by the Malta Competition and Consumer Affairs Authority.

-The licence is valid for 5 years after the date of issue.
-Depending on the training programme followed, the license is issued in several categories (categories 1-4 and HVAC).
+The F-gas card is valid for 5 years after the date of issue.
+Depending on the training programme followed, the F-gas card is issued in several categories (categories 1-4 and HVAC).
 These categories impose limits to what the activities relating to F-gases and pre-charged equipment the operators are able to perform.
 More information on the various categories can be found in this link and in this link.